-Keep a hoop and show them what to do using a dummy doll or something else.
-If they don’t understand put a bowl of veggies on the other side of the hoop, repeat the trick with dummy doll and pretend to feed it.
+Use a hoop and show them using a dummy doll or something else.
+If they don’t understand, put a bowl of veggies on the other side of the hoop, repeat the trick with the dummy doll, and pretend to feed it.

 The Circle Training

-Related: Are Guinea Pigs Trainable?
+Related: Are Guinea Pigs Trainable? | Guinea Pig Training